cromlyngames/roll_for_hooves/roll_for_capes.md

 ## Rules

-The core rules are short and simple enough we will start with them
+The core rules are short and simple enough we will start with them.
+Character creation is below.

 1) Say what you do (with your power) and roll a number of d6s.